I am really excited about today’s post.

 Now that I have children, I am really enjoying making it special for them and creating traditions for the holiday season.
-One thing that has become an easy tradition around her is an annual making of peppermint bark.
-You can buy shelf-stable peppermint bark – http://amzn.to/1bSTao7 from just about anywhere but believe me when I say that (as with most things) you cannot beat the taste of a fresh, homemade batch.
+One thing that has become an easy tradition around here is the annual making of peppermint bark.
+You can buy shelf-stable peppermint bark from just about anywhere but believe me when I say that (as with most things) you cannot beat the taste of a fresh, homemade batch.

 Check out my recipe below.

-17-20 ounces white chocolate (don’t skimp. buy the good stuff – http://amzn.to/IZVBZm by making sure it has “cocoa butter” in the ingredient list)
+17-20 ounces white chocolate (don’t skimp. buy the good stuff Callebaut White Discs 26 % (2 lb) by making sure it has “cocoa butter” in the ingredient list)

-30 red and white peppermint candies – http://amzn.to/18jtGzw , coarsely crushed (I run mine through the food processor)
+30 red and white peppermint candies, coarsely crushed (I run mine through the food processor)

 1/3 cup heavy cream

 3/4 tsp peppermint extract

 1. Turn a baking sheet over and cover it with a sheet of foil.
 This is where you will spread out your melted chocolate.